newsdev/elex/README.rst

 **New York Times**

-* `New York Times loader <https://github.com/newsdev/elex-loader>`_: A more sophisticated data loader for PostgreSQL.
+* `New York Times Elex loader <https://github.com/newsdev/elex-loader>`_: A more sophisticated data loader for PostgreSQL.
-* `New York Times Deja Vu <https://github.com/newsdev/ap-deja-vu>`_: A webservice to replay JSON captured during an election.
+* `New York Times AP Deja Vu <https://github.com/newsdev/ap-deja-vu>`_: A webservice to replay JSON captured during an election.
-* `New York Times Elex Admin <https://github.com/newsdev/elex-admin>`_: An admin interface for Elex data loaded with the New York Times loader written in Flask.
+* `New York Times Elex admin <https://github.com/newsdev/elex-admin>`_: An admin interface for Elex data loaded with the New York Times loader written in Flask.

 **Experimental**